Ir al contenido principal

 Avoiding certain irritants can help relieve your symptoms and support a healthier environment for your vagina.

-According to Tambini, these irritants can include douching, scented soaps, or feminine sprays that may disrupt the natural pH of the vagina.
+According to Tambini, these irritants can include douching, scented soaps, or feminine sprays that may disrupt the natural pH of your vagina.

 It's recommended you also limit your use of disposable feminine hygiene pads - such as panty liners - for spotting between periods.